jenniesun/biostats-blog/index.md

 ## Project 3 - Creating effective visualizations using best practices

-_Create 3 informative and interactive visualizations about malaria using Python in a Jupyter notebook, starting with the data sets at https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-11-13._
+_Create 3 informative and interactive visualizations about malaria using Python in a Jupyter notebook, starting with the data sets at [this Github repository] (https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-11-13).

-### 3 Datasets:

 * `malaria_inc.csv` - Malaria incidence by country for all ages across the world across time
 * `malaria_deaths.csv` - Malaria deaths by country for all ages across the world and time.